 A DECORATIVE IRISH MARRIAGE BLESSING PLATE

-Regardless of the culture, plates are among the most popular traditional gifts because they’re unfailingly useful.
+Regardless of the culture, plates are among the most popular traditional wedding gifts because they’re unfailingly useful and practical.
 In particular, decorative plates mark the significance of the occasion, and they fulfill a dual purpose—they’re great for displaying, but they can also be dined on when the mood is fancy enough.
 For an Irish wedding, you can go further and choose a decorative plate that comes with an Irish blessing.
 Even though they originate from centuries back, Irish wedding blessings remain heartwarming, wishing the couple happiness and love.
 They’re so well-phrased that they’re still read out loud in wedding toasts to this day!

-Recommendation: Send your well wishes with this Irish Marriage Blessing Plate.
+Recommendation: Send your warm wishes with this Irish Marriage Blessing Plate.
 Classic Irish homes have a traditional blessing somewhere inside, and this plate can do that for newlyweds.
 The blessing is placed right at the center, surrounded by hand painted garlands and flowers in light pastel colors that are pleasing to look at.

 Wedding gifts have always been traditionally practical.
 When the bride and groom move in together, one of the spaces in their home that need the most attention is the kitchen.
 What’s found in the kitchen today may be quite different from what was there during the time of Irish folklore, but there is a pair of kitchen staples that remain the same: salt and pepper.
 In a lot of places, including UK and North Europe, food is mainly seasoned with salt and pepper, so most newlyweds will find this useful!
 Tradition also says that giving salt and pepper ensures that the couple will always have an abundance of food and their new life will have plenty of flavor and spice.